IRS Form 8978 Instructions

 Line 13: Increase/Decrease to tax

 Subtract Line 12 from Line 11.
-A positive amount indicates a tax increase, while a negative amount shows a decrease in your tax bill.
+A positive adjustment amount indicates a tax increase, while a negative amount shows a decrease in your tax bill.

 Line 14: Total increase/decrease to reporting year tax